Keelhauled/KoikatuPlugins/README.md

 The only changes are that now data files are contained inside the dll and that individual FK/IK points can be locked on to.
 Default hotkey to lock on is one of the extra mouse buttons.
 If you don't have those, change the key with ConfigurationManager.

+#### MakerBridge
+Press the hotkey to send the selected character from maker to studio and vice versa.
+Default hotkey is B.

 #### StudioAddonLite (*Not yet released*)
 A few HSStudioAddon features ported over to KK.
 Simultaneous FK & IK and better object manipulation controls.